 Wealthy people aren’t so different from us.
 They have their struggles, challenges, fears and upsets just as we do.
 They likely will not buy a 1brm condo, compact car, get auto repairs at Walmart, nor will they hire someone to renovate their house or manage their investments unless they are certain of that person’s integrity.

-They’re more often pestered by shysters and criminals, so you must ensure that your marketing communications respects their needs and pains.
+They’re more often pestered by shysters and criminals, so you must ensure that your marketing communications respects their needs and pains, and always remember to have the best software that helps manage your business, this is a big step.

 If you don’t appear to be digitally savvy (website, social media, blog, etc), they may have trouble believing you possess the resourcefulness to work with them.
-Something to think about.
+Something to think about and look into.
+Many businesses use workflow software to manage all aspects of their business.

 What Do the Wealthy Want or Worry About?